Estimated reading time: 7 minutes

 For some, that reason is the education benefits that come with serving in the U.S. military.
 Unfortunately, many of those who join fail to take full advantage of their benefits.
 In most of these cases, that’s simply because they don’t understand what benefits they are eligible for.

 Keep reading as we look at some of the best ways to earn an education while serving in the US military by taking advantage of education benefits for service members.

 Military Education Benefits

 The U.S. spares no expense when it comes to supporting its military veterans.
-That means that those who are currently serving or have served in the armed forces are awarded some pretty great benefits, especially when it comes to education.
+That means that those currently serving or have served in the armed forces are awarded some pretty great benefits, especially regarding education.

 Veterans have access to some of the best education benefits in the United States.
 There are a variety of different programs designed for both those who are currently serving and those who were honorably discharged.